 How do you assess and evaluate the effectiveness of provision for children and young people with SEND?
+(IRR)

-SEND children's outcomes are measured using software called EduKey and FFT.
+SEND children's outcomes are measured using software called Edukey.
 This software effectively tracks all of the provisions and plans in place.
-These are reviewed termly as part of the Glascote.org Page 16 of 28

-Asses, Plan, Do, Review process and shared with parents and SEND children.
+These are reviewed termly as part of the Assess, Plan, Do, Review process and shared with parents and SEND children.
 The targets are then evaluated and next steps are given, with the input of outside agencies when appropriate.
 Class teachers meet with the SENDCo termly as part of this process to ensure that the targets are having an impact and the children are progressing.